Plagiarism, collusion and other examples of misconduct

 This is collusion and constitutes academic misconduct.
 Each student should do all of their own research and not use any work done by another student.

-Using the internet or social media as a platform for inappropriately sharing information is academic misconduct.
-Even if you don't know, or have no contact with, the people providing or accessing this information, the sharing of resources online and via social media platforms is also subject to the regulations regarding plagiarism and collusion.
+Using file sharing sites or social media as a platform for inappropriately sharing information is academic misconduct.
+Even if you don't know, or have no contact with, the people providing or accessing this information, the sharing of resources online and via social media platforms is academic misconduct .
 This includes any sharing of information via a website, app, or other electronic platform that is owned, operated, administered, or hosted by the student, or otherwise within the student's control.

 Some examples of this type of academic misconduct are outlined below.

 Jillian is a third year Commerce student sitting her final exam for a Marketing subject.
-She memorises the short answer questions and posts them privately on a social media site as a future resource for her friends who are still in second-year.
+She memorises the short answer questions and posts them on a “homework help” website as a future resource for other students..

-Jillian is deliberately helping her friends gain an unfair advantage.
+Jillian is deliberately helping others gain an unfair advantage.
 This is academic misconduct by both Jillian and any of her friends who use this material.

 Yifan is in the first year of the MD program.
 A friend gave him a USB drive that contains a collection of past exam papers from MD1.
 Yifan isn't sure if these were past practice exams, questions recalled by students after sitting exams, or if they are actual exam papers that were dishonestly obtained.
 He is aware that many of his friends have also acquired this resource but feels uncomfortable that it is not available to the whole student cohort, giving some students an unfair advantage.
 Yifan is considering posting these exam papers into a Google Doc so that it can be shared with all the MD1 students.